bitpressio/bitpressio.github.io/_posts/2018-08-29-docker-php-video-course-outline.md

 21. Configuring Automated application builds with GitLab - Part 1
 22. Configuring Automated application builds with GitLab - Part 2

 For those who purchase the __Complete Video Bundle__, you will get access to any future videos and modules added to the Docker for PHP Developers course.
+I am planning two additional modules for those that purcase the __Complete Video Bundle__: WordPress and Kubernetes deployments with Google Cloud.

 If you buy the __Starter Video Bundle__, you get access to the first 30 videos and any additional videos that get added to the main Docker PHP Basics modules.

 *The course outline is complete, although I might have a few minor alterations leading up to the launch.*